-Eliz Sarobhasa is a Educational Curriculum Design Intern.
+Eliz Sarobhasa has completed a Educational Curriculum Design Internship.

-Mozilla Foundation and Hive Labs Vancouver (Hive Learning Network).
+Mozilla Foundation and Hive Labs NYC x Vancouver (Hive Learning Network).

 Volunteering her design services for NGOs.
 Project Management at BCIT.